Members

 Ewen is from Bexhill, in the south of England.
 He joined the group in the summer of 2021 as a PhD student.
 He attended the university of St Andrews where he graduated with a masters in theoretical physics.
 During his masters project with Brendon Lovett and Gerald Fux, he started study non-Markovian open quantum systems.
 This is now his main reserach topic, focusing on numericaly exact methods such as TEMPO and HOPS.

-Simon Kothe - PhD student
+Simon Kothe - Former member

 Simon Kothe